pantelis/aiml-common/lectures/dnn/dnn-intro/_index.md

 $$g(a) = \sigma(a) = \frac{1}{1+e^{-a}}  \hspace{0.3in} \sigma(a) \in (0,1)$$

 Towards either end of the sigmoid function, the $\sigma(a)$ values tend to respond much less to changes in a **vanishing gradients**.
-The neuron refuses to learn further or is drastically slow.
-What saves the situation is the log loss that undoes the exp of the sigmoid.
+The neuron refuses to learn further or learns drastically slower that it could.
+What saves the situation is the log loss that undoes the exp of the sigmoid but this is the case for the final layers -this is the reason why normalization is usually used in each layer.

 #### Softmax Units